 The PAK FA has proven to be a very competitive product.
 The fifth generation of fighters is not inferior to its American counterparts in performance, but is more attractive in price.
 The South Korean Defense Procurement Agency, which intends to acquire 60 fighters as part of a tender program, wants to explore all the available options.

 The total cost of the tender is no less than 7 billion 860 million US dollars.
 Naturally, his performance will take several years.
 The newest fighting vehicles are necessary for South Korea to oppose them to its northern counterpart, as well as to an aggressive-minded China.
 In addition to Russia, the United States will take part in the tender.
 Boeing offers the F-15 SE Silent Eagle: a modified fighter, while Lockheed Martin offers the F-35 Lightning II, a powerful, powerful fighter.

 Previously, these firms have already competed with the Indian tender for the supply of multi-functional fighters.
 However, at that time, Russia offered the MiG-35, and not the newest fighter of the fifth generation, and therefore could not receive a tender for the supply.

 What are the chances of success?

-It is worth noting that South Korea is not in the wake of ideological dogmas, opposing them to a sober market calculation.
+It is worth noting that South Korea does not follow the ideological dogma, contrasting them with a sober market calculation.
 It is unlikely that the country's leadership will overpay for a European or American brand.
-In service with the South Korean army are already tanks and combat vehicles produced in Russia.
-And although the winner will be known only in the fall of 2012, we can already estimate our chances for success.
+The South Korean army is already in service Tanks and combat vehicles made in Russia.
+And although the winner will become known only in the fall of 2012, now we can evaluate our chances of success.